PhDane/PhDane.github.io/_posts/2022-06-14-setting-up-a-new-jekyll-blog.md

 I'd seen [other PhD students](http://jhamrick.github.io/quals/) use markdown sites hosted on GitHub for material related to comprehensive exams and thought that looked like a good idea.
 Additionally, GitHub Pages uses Markdown, which would allow for easy cross-posting of my Obsidian notes (since they're already Markdown).

 Unfortunately, someone already owned the URL for my name (thanks a lot [Dane](https://www.danecannon.com) - just kidding, he's actually a really nice guy!), so I bought PhDane.com and went about configuring the GitHub page as a custom domain.
 Turns out there is a great static site generator - [Jekyll](https://jekyllrb.com/) - which is widely used and has a large number of [open-source themes](https://jekyllrb.com/docs/themes/) available for use.
 I opted for using the excellent [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) theme, which also allows for MathJax and even Mermaid diagrams.
 It integrates some Google Analytics features that I might jump into in the future.
 I have no experience with Ruby (Jekyll is based on Ruby) or HTML/CSS and little experience with GitHub, but figured it out after a couple days.
+[Jekyll Compose](https://github.com/jekyll/jekyll-compose), though run through the command line, makes the blogging experience a bit quicker.

+## Resources
-If you're trying to do this too, I'd suggest this video...
+If you're interested in setting up a site like this, I'd suggest this video...

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F8iOU1ci19Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 And here's the [issue that hung me up for a bit...](https://github.com/cotes2020/jekyll-theme-chirpy/issues/502)

+If you're looking for a more basic site (that allows for more customizability without jumping into CSS), this video was fairly quick and straightforward.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7SBXl94xNl8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>